 The Role of Private Debt Collectors in the IRS

 While the IRS uses collection agencies in dealing with inactive tax receivables, the actual duties, responsibilities, and authority of these agencies are quite limited.
-IRS private collection agencies do not have enforcement authority and cannot file liens or issue levies on your assets in order to claw back unpaid taxes.

 Unlike the IRS itself, private debt collectors in partnership with the IRS also cannot: